Our international professionals translate your SEO texts

 When it comes to professional SEO translations, success is governed by a wide range of factors.
 Different demands are placed on the content – and thus also on the translation – depending on the industry, product and target group.
 Background knowledge in the subject area and a specialist vocabulary are as essential as a natural, native-level feel for the language.
 To ensure that your website is optimally tailored for the target language and country, it is helpful to establish separate project teams to cover different requirements.
 In our translation agency, these project teams work at the interface of several disciplines – from technical translation, terminology and proofreading to search engine optimization and online marketing.

-In addition to SEO texts – i.e. the actual content – each website also contains hidden text elements.
-Metadata provide search engines and visitors with valuable information about the content of a website, thereby influencing click behaviour.
-For this reason, a good SEO translation must also adapt all SEO-relevant meta elements – such as page titles, meta descriptions and alt tags – for the target market in question.
+In addition to the SEO texts – i.e., the content that is visible to users – each website also contains hidden text elements, or ‘metadata’.
+Metadata provide search engines and visitors with valuable information about the content of a website, which in turn helps to influence click behavior.
+For this reason, a good SEO translation must incorporate the adaptation of all SEO-relevant meta elements – such as page titles, meta descriptions and alt tags – for the target market in question.
 URLs, file names, image captions and keywords should also be localized.

 Search engine-optimized translation